OffcierCia/non-typical-OSINT-guide/README.md

 </details>

 **Also check out:**

+> [Recent surveys show](https://4discovery.com/2019/09/10/litigating-in-an-e-world-e-discovery-forensics-and-open-source-intelligence-in-legal-research/) that over 97% of businesses store data in the Cloud.
+Learn how to identify potential sources of Cloud data, issue  discovery requests, and implement litigation holds, as well as how to preserve, collect, filter, review, and produce Cloud data.

+> [Information relevant](https://4discovery.com/2019/09/10/litigating-in-an-e-world-e-discovery-forensics-and-open-source-intelligence-in-legal-research/) to your case is on the Internet, usually hiding in plain sight.
+Business records, domain name registrations, websites, online user identities, social media posts, photos, and videos are only a search query away.
+Do you know how to find it?
+Learn how open source information can impact a broad range of matters and how to effectively identify sources of information and search for open source data.

 - [Criminals Language from a Psycholinguistics point of view](https://www.paperdue.com/essay/criminals-language-from-a-psycholinguistics-1851)
 - [USING LANGUAGE ANALYSIS FOR IDENTIFYING AND ASSESSING OFFENDERS](https://www.researchgate.net/publication/340985509_FORENSIC_PSYCHOLINGUISTICS_USING_LANGUAGE_ANALYSIS_FOR_IDENTIFYING_AND_ASSESSING_OFFENDERS)